ENS Mean and Spread

-- the Standard Deviation of the ENS surface pressure pattern is moderate (4hPa - 7hPa).
-This implies variation (and hence uncertainty) among ENS members regarding MSLP values in this area, or the location of any low pressure centres.
-Some ENS members may have developed a deeper low pressure centre or sharp pressure trough in the area while others may not have; this can be resolved by inspection of the corresponding postage stamp charts.
+- the Standard Deviation of the surface pressure pattern among the ensemble members is moderate (4hPa - 7hPa).
+This implies variation (and hence uncertainty) among ensemble members regarding MSLP values in this area, or in the location of any low pressure centres.
+Some ensemble members may have developed a deeper low pressure centre or sharp pressure trough in the area while others may not have; this can be resolved by inspection of the corresponding postage stamp charts.
 The large standard deviation is unsurprising as one would expect variability at longer lead-times.

-- the ENS mean PMSL shows a broad pressure trough over northern Britain.
-This probably relates to the large normalised spread; it is likely that some ENS members also have this feature.
+- the ensemble mean PMSL shows a broad pressure trough over northern Britain.
+This probably relates to the large normalised spread; it is likely that some ensemble members also have this feature.
 HRES shows development of a fairly deep depression (~987hPa) but HRES should only be considered as one member of the ENS and has low weighting at T+120.

 Over Scotland and northern England at T+72 (Fig220.127.116.11):

-- the Standard Deviation of the ENS surface pressure pattern remains moderate (4hPa - 7hPa) but of less spatial extent.
-This implies less widespread variation (and hence uncertainty) among ENS members in this area regarding MSLP values or location of any low pressure centres, although the detail of any low pressure centre or trough and/or its location remains imprecise.
+- the Standard Deviation of the surface pressure pattern among the ensemble members is moderate (4hPa - 7hPa) but of less spatial extent than seen at T+120 (Fig18.104.22.168).
+This implies less widespread variation (and hence uncertainty) among ensemble members in this area regarding MSLP values or location of any low pressure centres, although the detail of any low pressure centre or trough and/or its location is imprecise.

-- the Normalised Standard Deviation has become much greater (2·5 - 5·0).
-This implies a significant increase in variability among ENS members in this area regarding MSLP compared to the variability expected at this forecast lead-time in this area.
-Here this is probably due to the depth and movement of possibly deeper low pressure centre(s) developed by ENS members.
+- the Normalised Standard Deviation is much greater (2·5 - 5·0) than seen at T+120 (Fig22.214.171.124).
+This implies variability among ensemble members is significantly higher in this area regarding MSLP compared to the variability expected at this forecast lead-time.
+Here this is probably due to the depth and movement of possibly deeper low pressure centre(s) developed by ensemble members.

-- the ENS mean PMSL shows a sharp pressure trough (sharper than Fig18.104.22.168 shows at T+120) over northern Britain, and the large standard deviation suggests some ENS members develop a low pressure centre or sharp pressure trough in the area.
-However some ENS may not develop ant low pressure at all.
+- the ensemble mean PMSL shows a sharp pressure trough (sharper than at T+120 (Fig126.96.36.199)) over northern Britain, and the large standard deviation suggests some ensemble members develop a low pressure centre or sharp pressure trough in the area.
+However some ensemble members may not develop any low pressure at all.
 This can be resolved by reference to the corresponding postage stamp charts.
-HRES shows development of a rather deeper and more vigorous depression (~983hPa) (deeper than Fig22.214.171.124 shows at T+120).
+HRES shows development of a rather deeper and more vigorous depression (~983hPa) (deeper than at T+120 (Fig188.8.131.52)).
 This is supported by HRES, and although HRES should only be considered as one member of the ENS, it has a higher weighting at T+72 than at T+120.

-- the Normalised Standard Deviation of the ENS surface pressure pattern has reduced and becomes very small in mid-Atlantic (green area).
+- the Normalised Standard Deviation of the ensemble surface pressure pattern in mid-Atlantic:

-- the ENS mean PMSL shows only small differences.
+- the ensemble mean PMSL shows only small differences.

-- The variability within the ENS (as measured by Standard Deviation) usually can be expected to decrease with shorter forecast lead-time.
+- Variability within the ensemble members (as measured by Standard Deviation) usually can be expected to increase as forecast lead-times increase.

-- When HRES is used in combination with ENS forecasts, the weighting of the HRES will be increasing as the lead time reduces and may be used with more confidence.
+- When HRES is used in combination with ensemble forecasts, the weighting of the HRES decreases as the lead time increases and HRES may be used with less confidence.

-- Larger Normalised Standard Deviation states only that the variability of the ENS is greater than expected at this forecast lead-time in an area.
+- Large Normalised Standard Deviation states only that the variability of the ensemble members is greater than expected at this forecast lead-time and location.
 It does not necessarily imply greater uncertainty.
-One would anyway expect greater variability in ENS results in the vicinity of a forecasted deep depression.
+One would anyway expect greater variability in ensemble results in the vicinity of a forecasted deep depression.